pluja/Selfhosted-Google-Photos-Alternative/01-Setting-Up-The-Server.md

 static domain_name_servers=192.168.1.1 9.9.9.9
 ```

 This way we are assigning the static ip `192.168.1.222` to the raspberry pi `Eth0` port.
 Also we are using `9.9.9.9` DNS provider (Quad9).
+You can change this to suit your needs.

 Now shutdown the RPI with `shutdown now` and connect the Ethernet cable.
 Once booted, try to ssh to the RPI-4 with the assigned IP:
 `ssh pi@192.168.1.222`